 Keep an eye out for the ghost of Anne Boleyn - she was second wife of Henry VIII, beheaded by him in 1536 and now said to haunt the tower.
-And listen to stories regaled by the resident red-coated Yeoman Warders – commonly known as Beefeaters.
+Don't miss the chance to be regaled by Yeoman Warders – commonly known as Beefeaters.
 They’ll tell you about the Princes in the Tower, Colonel Blood’s devious attempt to steal the Crown Jewels, and famous prisoners including Sir Walter Raleigh, Sir William Wallace, Guy Fawkes, Rudolph Hess and the only American Prisoner ever incarcerated here – Henry Laurens.

 Other interesting facts about The Tower of London

 - The last execution took place in 1941, when Josef Jakobs, a German spy, was shot by firing squad

 - “If the ravens leave the Tower, the kingdom will fall…” is the old superstition.
 Today, 7 ravens (including Baldrick and Marley) are kept at the Tower – their wings safely clipped to prevent them escaping